ten-protocol/go-ten/design/sequencer_bootstrapping_strategy.md

 Users submit transactions to any L2 node, who gossip them among themselves, in a group that also includes the SA. (same as today)

-Every second the enclave of the SA produces a signed "Light Batch" (LB), which is a list of tx hashes, with a header pointing to the previous batch.
+Every second the enclave of the SA produces a signed "batch", which is a list of tx hashes, with a header pointing to the previous batch.
-This LB is encrypted, and gossiped to all the other nodes.
+This batch is encrypted, and gossiped to all the other nodes.
 Note: The enclave can only produce it once it calculated a chain of N hashes (roughly a second worth).
 This is necessary to prevent frontrunning by the SA.
 Basically the timer is not the clock of the host, but a mechanism based on a light proof of work.

-Once the LB reaches the enclave of any other node, and they check it came from the SA, it will be similarly processed as a canonical rollup in POBI.
+Once the batch reaches the enclave of any other node, and they check it came from the SA, it will be similarly processed as a canonical rollup in POBI.
 It will be considered as soft-final, and it will generate receipts and events, which can be requested by the users who are connected to those nodes.

 The SA itself will not respond to any user requests.